Blogs

 Real-World Example

 A clinic submits a claim for a surgical procedure but forgets to attach the operative report.
-The payer system detects the missing documentation and responds with A3, 25, and 41.
-After the billing team uploads the report, validates the file format, and resubmits, the claim processes successfully.
+The payer system detects the missing documentation and responds with A3, 25 and 41.
+The billing team logs into the payer's provider portal or Service Center, navigates to 'Submit Attachments,' uploads the operative report as a PDF with the original claim number as reference and submits.
+Within 5-7 business days, the payer reprocesses the claim and issues payment.
+In this case, the payer did not require a full claim resubmission—just the missing documentation linked to the original claim.

 Before You Resubmit — Make Sure You Do These Things